Depression Therapy in Chicago

 What are common depression symptoms?

 Depression symptoms can vary from individual to individual but some of the most common include: feelings of sadness, tearfulness, emptiness or hopelessness; loss of interest in pleasurable activities; reduced appetite and weight loss or increased food cravings and weight gain; sleep disturbances (insomnia or sleeping too much); slowed thinking, speaking or physical movements; excessive fatigue, lack of energy, agitation or restlessness; feelings of worthlessness, self-blame or guilt with fixating on past failures; memory issues and difficulty with concentrating, thinking clearly and making decisions; frequent thoughts of death or suicide or suicide attempts.
 If you are experiencing several of these depression symptoms most of the day or nearly every day, it could be helpful to meet with a mental health professional for guidance and depression treatment options.
-Source: The Mayo Clinic
+Source: Mayo Clinic

 What are common treatments for depression?